Comprehensive Musicianship through Performance (CMP) and the Standards

 The original need for the project was articulated by many educators, including Charles Benner, who concluded in 1972 that “in order to have an impact on musical behavior, there must be a planned effort by the teacher to enrich the performing experience with additional kinds of musical understanding.”
 (Benner, 1972)

 The CMP Model was developed through a careful examination of the teaching and learning process in music performing groups.
 The learner and the music are central to the CMP planning process.
 Though the five components of the model are equally important, planning instruction can begin at any of the points.
 For instance, the selection of music is often a starting point for planning but the decision about what music to use may be based on assessment of student needs or previous learning.
 Assessment is appropriate before, during, or after the process of study.
 A desired outcome may be identified through the assessment process or outcomes may be stated in a local curriculum guide.
-It then becomes the task of the teacher to select music which is appropriate for working toward that outcome.
+It then becomes the task of the teacher to select music that is appropriate for working toward that outcome.
 Analysis leads to recognition of those music elements that need to be learned to develop Comprehensive Musicianship through Performance (or understanding through performance).
-Strategies are the ways in which the teacher attempts to bring the music and the performer together to that quality performance and meaningful learning can take place simultaneously.
+Strategies are the ways in which the teacher attempts to bring the music and the performer together so that quality performance and meaningful learning can take place simultaneously.
 This model of instruction is applicable in both performing and non-performing classrooms.

 Standards and CMP Working Together

 Using the guiding principles of the CMP model, teachers can design and customize a comprehensive approach to instruction over time.
 What guides instruction is the CMP Teaching Plan.
-Designing a CMP Teaching Plan is a very organic process that can incorporates standards and curriculum all focused on student-centered learning over time.
+Designing a CMP Teaching Plan is a very organic process that can incorporate standards and curriculum all focused on student-centered learning over time.
 The standards and the CMP approach to instruction complement one another.
-Much like the standards themselves, CMP emphasizes on music literacy through understanding of music being studied.
+Much like the standards themselves, CMP emphasizes music literacy through understanding of music being studied.

 The standards by their very nature are process oriented.
 Designing a meaningful CMP Teaching Plan based on the process of music making will allow for intentional instruction and allow students the opportunity to experience a deeper understanding of music.